by Texas Homesteader ~

 How Long Does It Take Seeds To Sprout In A Milk Jug?

-I planted these pepper seeds in my first milk jug.
-They sprouted about 3 weeks later.
-They’ll need a couple of weeks more before they’re ready for the next step.
+After the seeds sprout they’ll need a couple of weeks more before they’re ready for the next step.

+I divided this planting into four different pepper plantings.
 Inside this jug I planted jalapeno, pepperoncini, bell pepper and poblano.
-There are only 2 of us here and several jalapeno plants may be a touch too many!
-Don’t be afraid to do multiple plantings – just be sure to identify them.
+There are only 2 of us here and a whole milk jug of jalapeno plants may be a touch too many!

 How To Harden Off Seedlings For Garden Planting

-When your seedlings have grown about 3″-4″ tall it’s time to plant them in the garden.
+When your seedlings have grown about 3″ – 4″ tall it’s time to plant them in the garden.

 But you need to introduce them slowly to breezes, sunshine, etc. That’s called hardening off your seedlings.